Skip to content

 • Restart Policy: unless-stopped

-• nginx_secrets (mapped to /etc/letsencrypt for SSL certificates)
+• nginx_secrets: External volume mapped to /etc/letsencrypt for SSL certificates.

 Proxy Servers

-• Internal Mapping: The proxy routes traffic from port 443 to the internal Jupyter port 8888.
+• Function: Handles HTTPS traffic on port 443 and forwards requests to the internal Jupyter instance.

 Permission Settings